nylira/nylira/_posts/2011-04-05-fluid-grids.markdown

 ## Alignment issues?

 If you're using a CSS reset, you'll most likely encounter alignment issues using either `inline-block` or `table-cell`.
 There's no need to panic.
 [Eric Meyer's Reset CSS](http://meyerweb.com/eric/tools/css/reset/) sets all elements to `vertical-align: baseline`.
-That means elements of unequal heights will sit on a baseline instead of hanging from the top, like the floats you're used to.
+That means elements of unequal heights will sit on a baseline instead of hanging from the top like floats.

 __How to fix it?__ For `display: inline-block`, you'll need to set its parent element to `vertical-align: top`.
-For `display: table-cell`, you'll need to it to `vertical-align: top`.
+For `display: table-cell`, you'll need to set it to `vertical-align: top`.